 Guarantee Approval Options

-Until 2014, A "GI" plan provided needed treatment faster than an underwritten option.
+Until five years ago, A "GI" plan provided needed treatment faster than an underwritten option.
 Since they were often approved in two weeks or less, it was necessary to utilize them if treatment was immediately needed or there was a life-threatening situation.
 Now, other than temporary coverage, unless you don't meet citizenship requirements or are eligible for Medicaid or Medicare, you should be quickly approved.
 A policy number and effective date should be received by you (in writing) to verify the policy is active.
 Online verification is also offered.

 Many low-income earners in the state have been helped by Governor Pence's original HIP 2.0 plan to cover more residents that are without coverage.
 More than 300,000 persons became eligible for this state-sponsored plan instead of Medicaid.
 Taxes from the sale of cigarettes and additional hospital revenue have helped fund the project.
 NOTE: You must be between ages 19 and 64 to apply for benefits.

 Referred to as "HIP 2.0," it is designed to help persons that fall within 22% and 100% of the Federal Poverty Level (FPL).
 Hoosiers above 100% are able to qualify for policies through the Marketplace that will provide robust benefits, including mental health, maternity and pediatric dental.However, large changes in income, or job-loss, can result in HIP 2.0 eligibility.

 HIP "Basic" and a HIP "Plus" account cover everyone up to the 138% FPL level.
 The Plus option is for persons above the 100% level and they would be required to make small premium payments.
 The Basic option does not include dental or vision benefits and requires more out-of-pocket copays.
 If your income is up to $16,590 ($22,371 for couples), you may qualify.
 If you take advantage of free preventative benefits, you may be eligible for additional compensation.